Part 3 – Leaving the Cage Behind

 It was a path I had to walk alone first, so I could be ready to walk it with someone else.

-It’s about having the courage to listen to that quiet whisper and follow it, no matter where it leads.
+It is about having the courage to listen to that quiet whisper and follow it, even when it asks everything of you.

 To start from the beginning, visit Part 1 – A Whisper That Meant Everything